Migration and modernization: Common questions

 How does agent-based migration work?

-In addition to agentless migration options for VMware virtual machines and Hyper-V virtual machines, the Migration and modernization tool provides an agent-based migration option to migrate Windows and Linux servers running on physical servers, or running as x86/x64 virtual machines on VMware, Hyper-V, AWS, Google Cloud Platform, etc.
+The Migration and modernization tool provides an agent-based migration option to migrate Windows and Linux servers running on physical servers, or running as x86/x64 VMs on providers like VMware, Hyper-V, AWS, and GCP.

-The agent-based migration method uses agent software installed on the server being migrated to replicate server data to Azure.
-The replication process uses an offload architecture in which the agent relays replication data to a dedicated replication server called the replication appliance or Configuration Server (or to a scale-out Process Server).
-Learn more about how the agent-based migration option works.
+The agent-based migration method uses agent software to replicate server data to Azure.
+You install the software on the server that you're migrating.
+The replication process uses an offload architecture in which the agent relays replication data to a dedicated replication server called the replication appliance or configuration server (or to a scale-out process server).
+For more details, see Agent-based migration architecture.

 Where should I install the replication appliance for agent-based migrations?

-The replication appliance should be installed on a dedicated machine.
-The replication appliance shouldn't be installed on a source machine that you want to replicate or on the Azure Migrate appliance (used for discovery and assessment) you may have installed before.
-Follow the tutorial for more details.
+You should install the replication appliance on a dedicated machine.
+You shouldn't install the replication appliance on a source machine that you want to replicate, or on the Azure Migrate appliance that you used for discovery and assessment.
+Read Migrate machines as physical servers to Azure for more details.

 How do I gauge the bandwidth requirement for my migrations?

-Bandwidth for replication of data to Azure depends on a range of factors and is a function of how fast the on-premises Azure Migrate appliance can read and replicate the data to Azure.
+A range of factors can affect the amount of bandwidth that you need to replicate data to Azure.
+The bandwidth requirement depends on how fast the on-premises Azure Migrate appliance can read and replicate the data to Azure.
 Replication has two phases: initial replication and delta replication.

-For an agent-based method of replication, the Deployment Planner can help profile the environment for the data churn and help predict the necessary bandwidth requirement.
-To learn more, view this article
+For an agent-based method of replication, Azure Site Recovery Deployment Planner can help profile the environment for the data churn and help predict the necessary bandwidth requirement.
+To learn more, read Plan VMware deployment.

 Agentless Hyper-V migration